-Following the attack by Hamas on Israel's southern border, Hezbollah in Lebanon has also launched missile, rocket and shooting attacks against Israeli military sites, troops, and Israeli towns in northern Israel.
-In response to these attacks, the Israeli army has carried out a number of targeted strikes on sites belonging to Hezbollah in southern Lebanon.
-It is possible that other terrorist organizations, including Palestinian military organizations in the West Bank, as well as other hostile countries, such as Iran, will join the hostilities.
+Following the attack by Hamas on Israel's southern border, Hezbollah in Lebanon has also launched missile, rocket and shooting escalated to an armed conflict, which includes daily attacks against Israeli military sites, troops, and Israeli towns in northern on Israel.
+In response attacks, the Israeli army has carried out a number of targeted strikes on sites belonging to Hezbollah in southern Lebanon.
+It is possible that other terrorist organizations, including Palestinian military organizations perform annual reserve duty in the West Bank, as well as other hostile countries, such as Iran, will join Israel Defense Forces and are subject to being called up for active military duty at any time.
+Many Israeli citizens who have served in the hostilities.
 Such hostilities may include terror and missile attacks.
-Any hostilities involving Israel or the interruption or curtailment of trade between Israel and its trading partners could adversely affect our operations and results of operations.
+Any hostilities involving Israel army are required to perform reserve duty until they reach the age of 40 or older, depending upon the interruption or curtailment nature of trade between Israel and its trading partners could adversely affect their military service.
+None of our operations and results of operations. executive officers have been called up for active military duty.

 Our commercial insurance does not cover losses that may occur as a result of events associated with war and terrorism.
 Although the Israeli government currently covers the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, we cannot assure you that this government coverage will be maintained or that it will sufficiently cover our potential damages.
 Any losses or damages incurred by us could have a material adverse effect on our business.
 Any armed conflicts or political instability in the region would likely negatively affect business conditions and could harm our results of operations.